I. Finishing up a divorce:

 A copy is given to you.
 The Clerk sends a copy to the child support office which will notify the employer.

 This is completed when child support is first ordered and may be revised at the end of the divorce, if there is a change.
-It is filed with the Clerk of the Court.
+It is given to the Clerk of the Court.

 “Austin Form” for Texas vital statistics